2200092/CS220AU-DP-2022/README.md

 ## Log

+- 2022-11-18 Write up some information on the main topic of the website.
 - 2022-11-07 Serch for information and material on the main topic.
 - 2022-11-05 Choice of the main theme of the website.
 - 2022-11-01 Drafting the information and V&R mapping on digital identities.